22 – Business as usual

 Gun model improvements for Manage the Universe

-I am not working on Manage the Universe currently, and I use this to look at it from a distance.
+I am not working on Manage the Universe currently, I am taking a bit of distancing from the current concept /prototype to make sure I am going in the right direction.
 One specific thing I want to decide on before continuing is the art style.

 So when my daughter asked to join her with drawing, I happily accepted it and took it as an opportunity to experiment.